theobori/nixos-configuration/docs/docs/features.md

   support maintaining this flake.
 You can use the devShell for convenient development and maintenance of your Nix environment.

-- **CI with Cachix**: The configuration includes continuous integration (CI) that pushes built artifacts to [Cachix](https://github.com/cachix/cachix).
-This ensures efficient builds and reduces the need to build dependencies on your local machine.

 - **Utilize sops-nix**: Secret management with [sops-nix](https://github.com/Mic92/sops-nix) for secure and encrypted handling of sensitive information.